 - Central Hudson will file an annual report no later than March 1, 2024.
 The annual report will include the program data outlined in the data reporting section below, as well as recommendations for program modifications as relevant based on historical data (including recommendations for changes in budget or incentive tier allocations).
-Central Hudson produced quarterly and annual reports from Q1, 2021 through 2023 to review the Program's performance to date.
+Central Hudson will produce quarterly and annual reports from Q1, 2021 through 2023 to review the Program's performance to date.
 Following the Midpoint Order, these reports were adjusted to semi-annual reports starting August 23, 2024.
-Semi-annual reports will include all of the required data from all station owners, retroactive from the Make-Ready Program's inception. - Staff will complete a final Program review to facilitate a smooth closing of the programs, no later than November 16, 2025. - Central Hudson will compile an end-of-Program report within 80 days of either the plug goals being met, or program budget being depleted, whichever comes first. - Consistent with the Orders, program participants that fail to provide the required data will not be eligible for new Make-Ready Program incentives and will either be subject to claw back of the make-ready payments received or revocation of service so that the station can be operated by an alternate market participant.7 Additionally, the Joint Utilities will develop a preferred network list as part of a Data Reporting Compliance Plan by March 1, 2024.
+Semi-annual reports include all of the required data from all station owners, retroactive from the Make-Ready Program's inception. - Staff will complete a final Program review to facilitate a smooth closing of the programs, no later than November 16, 2025. - Central Hudson will compile an end-of-Program report within 80 days of either the plug goals being met, or program budget being depleted, whichever comes first. - Consistent with the Orders, program participants that fail to provide the required data will not be eligible for new Make-Ready Program incentives and will either be subject to claw back of the make-ready payments received or revocation of service so that the station can be operated by an alternate market participant.6 Additionally, the Joint Utilities will develop a preferred network list as part of a Data Reporting Compliance Plan by March 1, 2024.
 After March 1, 2024, networks will be given more information about how they can be added to the preferred network list, and how to maintain their status on the list.
-The Joint Utilities will provide participants with the preferred network list and educational materials about data collection and the consequences for failing to provide the data.
+The Joint Utilities will provide participants with the preferred network list and educational materials about data collection and the consequences for failing to provide the data. - The Joint Utilities will publish a publicly accessible tracker that monitors both the committed and completed L2 and DCFC plug installations, as well as committed and completed L2 and DCFC budgets reported as separate dollar figures and by service territory and will designate, at a minimum, incentives and plug totals committed and installed to benefit Disadvantaged Communities.
+The tracker will be updated monthly and made available at jointutilitiesofny.org.

-6 While the Program is scheduled to end in 2025, it will remain open until plug goals are met or until the Program budget is exhausted.
+5 While the Program is scheduled to end in 2025, it will remain open until plug goals are met or until the Program budget is exhausted.